 Due to this, a more common measure of average healthy bodies is based on a formula known as the Body Mass Index or BMI.

-- BMI formula: your weight and height - weight divided by your height squared.
+- BMI formula: your weight divided by your height squared.

 Another important consideration is growth rate.
 This is unique to children and teens, as their BMI, height, and weight will flux as their bodies are developing.
 This is one of the many reasons adult averages should never be used to evaluate teenagers.